pali-english/pali-english.github.io/README.md

 like horses tamed by a charioteer,
 who has abandoned conceit and defilements;
 the poised one is envied by even the gods.

+    Yassindriyāni samathaṅgatāni:
+        Yassindriyāni: whose faculties or senses
+        Samathaṅgatāni: have become serene, tranquil

+    Assā yathā sārathinā sudantā:
+        Assā: horses
+        Yathā: like, just as
+        Sārathinā: by a charioteer
+        Sudantā: tamed, well-controlled

+    Pahīnamānassa anāsavassa:
+        Pahīnamānassa: who has abandoned conceit
+        Anāsavassa: free from defilements or impurities

+    Devāpi tassa pihayanti tādino:
+        Devāpi: even the gods, even divine beings
+        Tassa: his, their
+        Pihayanti: admire, envy
+        Tādino: of such a one, of that poised one

 Pathavisamo no virujjhati,
 Indakhilupamo tādi subbato;